iTinkerBell/gpt-gdrive/raw_packets.md

 Namely, `DataParser::parseBinFile` does the actual parsing.
 - Each packet is 102 bytes long.
 - The first 5 bytes must be 0xAA64440101.
 - The 6th byte indicates the packet id.
-(0-127: Must be consecutive.
-Otherwise, the Bluetooth connection is not stable.)
+(0-255: Must increase consecutively.
+Otherwise, some packets are lost and the Bluetooth connection is not stable.)
 - Packet body starts from the 7th byte and ends at the 96th byte (inclusive).
 - 97th, 98th, 99th, and 102nd bytes must be 0x00, 0x00, 0x00, and 0xCC respectively.
 - 100th, 101st bytes are packet checksum.